 Tip | Altitude sickness is a big issue for many people travelling in Peru.
 If you will be hiking at altitude then you need to make certain that your travel insurance will cover you for this activity.
 Many basic (i.e. cheap) policies will specifically exclude any coverage for hiking above 2,500m - 3,000m and you will need to either pay extra or find a provider which includes this coverage.
 Both TrueTraveller and World Nomads do provide coverage for trekking at altitude - just make sure to confirm this when purchasing your policy to give you peace of mind.

 Due to its popularity, Rainbow Mountain may actually be the only ‘hike’ that some people do in Peru; this is why you’ll see many people walking it in trainers and (we kid you not) flip-flops.

 On our Peru trip, we did about three weeks of hiking so had a lot of the equipment already with us - if you’re already packing the hiking essentials, then it makes sense to wear them.

 Hiking boots or hiking trainers are best (and one of these types of footwear should already be in your backpack for Peru if you’re doing it right), whilst in terms of clothes it makes sense to prepare for all weathers (and remember you’ll be leaving early in the morning from chilly Cusco) so bring layers, a waterproof jacket or packable poncho, and a hat.
 Suncream is essential due to the UV at this altitude and also plenty water.

-If you’re do plan on doing a number of hikes in Peru, then you read this 14 Things to Know Before Hiking in Peru (published soon!).
+If you’re do plan on doing a number of hikes in Peru, then you read this our 12 Essential Tips for Hiking in Peru.

 The Views Really Are Beautiful